 Choose a month below to see average flight price and weather conditions.

 7 - 31 °C

 22 - 101 mm

-When is the best time to book flights to Malpensa?
+When is the best time to book a flight to Malpensa?

 Which day is cheapest to fly to Malpensa?

 At the moment, Sunday is the most economical day to take a flight to Malpensa.
 Thursday is likely to be the most costly.

 What time of day is cheapest to fly to MXP airport?